technosaurus/gameswf/trunk/tu-testbed/dumbuild/README.txt

   Domain.
 Easy to embed in larger open-source projects -- no external dependencies, no license restrictions.

 * Simple and sane config language (based on JSON syntax).
+Emphasize a literal, declarative style.

 * Written in garden-variety C++ -- hackable and extendable by C++ programmers.